Use the React wrapper

 Be sure to respect the folder hierarchy, with SVG icons under the assets subdirectory and labels and languages under the lang subdirectory of the public folder.

-Result Templates
+Result templates

 The way to define result templates for an HTML project using the core Atomic library involves defining one or multiple atomic-result-template components, configured with HTML properties, adding conditions on the attributes and metadata of each result.